AMWA-TV/info-006/docs/Device implementation tutorial.md

 |:--:|
 | _**Typical device structure**_ |

-A device is expected to allow its structure to be discovered (see [Block control classes](Device%20implementation%20tutorial.md#block-control-classes)) by exposing all of its features in nested blocks starting with the `root block`.
+A device is expected to allow its structure to be discovered (see [Block control classes](Device%20implementation%20tutorial.md#block-control-classes)) by exposing its capabilities in nested blocks starting with the `root block`.

 #### Vendor specific control classes

 Vendor specific control classes can be created by branching off from a standard control class and following the class ID generation guidelines specified in [MS-05-01](https://specs.amwa.tv/ms-05-01/branches/v1.0-dev/docs/Appendix_A_-_Class_ID_Format.html).

 Here is an example of a new worker control class called `DemoClassAlpha`.
-It inherits from [NcWorker](https://specs.amwa.tv/ms-05-02/branches/v1.0-dev/idl/NC-Framework.html) which has an identity of `[1, 2]` and adds the authority key (in this case 0, but should be a negative number if the vendor has an OUI or CID) followed by the index 1.
+It inherits from [NcWorker](https://specs.amwa.tv/ms-05-02/branches/v1.0-dev/docs/Framework.html#ncworker) which has an identity of `[1, 2]` and adds the authority key (in this case 0, but would be a negative number if the vendor has an OUI or CID) followed by the index 1.

 ```json
 {